ucsdcses/tridev/index.md

 ## Basics

-- Q&A Forum: Discussions on [https://canvas.ucsd.edu](https://canvas.ucsd.edu)
+- Q&A Forum: Discussions on [https://piazza.com](https://piazza.com/class/k84yx1xfo797b)
 - Gradescope: [https://www.gradescope.com](https://www.gradescope.com) [an invitation will be sent in the first week]
-- Readings/quizzes/drill assignments: TODO: update with our stepik[Stepik class signup](https://stepik.org/course/579/syllabus)
+- Readings/quizzes/drill assignments: [Stepik class signup](https://stepik.org/course/579/syllabus)

-TODO: update
+**TODO**
-On an average week in CSE8A, you can expect to spend 3 hours in lecture, 1 hour in discussion, 1 hour in lab section, 2-3 hours on reading, review, and programming practice, and 3-5 hours working on your programming projects (either at home or in the open lab hours).
+On an average week in CSE100, you can expect to spend 3 hours in lecture, 1 hour in discussion, 1 hour in lab section, 2-3 hours on reading, review, and programming practice, and 3-5 hours working on your programming projects (either at home or in the open lab hours).
 If you find yourself spending dramatically